garymalaysia/algo/docs/troubleshooting.md

 sudo rm -rf /etc/wireguard/*
 rm -rf configs/*
 ```
+###### Note: Makesure to double check /etc/wireguard directory as ROOT user to ensure all files are removed
 And then immediately re-run `./algo` and provide a domain name or IP address in response to the question referenced above.

 ### Wireguard: Unable to find 'configs/...' in expected paths